10 Things to Inspect Before Buying a Used Car

 Buying a used car instead of a new car can save you thousands of dollars.
-But if you buy the wrong car, it can actually end up costing you a lot more in the long run.
+But if you buy the wrong car, it can cost you a lot more in the long run.

-Ending up with a rebuilt wreck or salvaged vehicle is not as uncommon as you may think.
+Ending up with a rebuilt wreck, salvaged, or a flood-damaged vehicle is not as uncommon as you might think.
 That’s because it’s difficult to spot the bad cars from the good ones.

-Even if you buy a vehicle that’s known for its dependability and reliability doesn’t guarantee that’s it’s going to be a good vehicle or it’s not been wrecked and put back together in the past.
+Even if you buy a used car known for its dependability and reliability, it doesn’t guarantee that it’s going to be a good vehicle or it’s not been wrecked and put back together in the past.

-You should always do your research before buying a new or used car.
-The two additional things I’ve always highly recommended to my readers when buying a used car is:
+It would be best if you always did your research before buying a new or used car.
+The two other things I’ve always highly recommended to my readers when purchasing a used car are:

 - 1) Have the vehicle put on a lift and inspected by a certified mechanic.

 - 2) Get and review the used car’s vehicle history report.

 Doing these two things will significantly decrease the chance of purchasing a bad vehicle and keep you from paying costly repair bills in the future.
 The mechanic can tell you if the car has had any physical damage and if the mechanical systems are in working order.
 The vehicle history report will tell you if there are any discrepancies in the title or odometer history.

 Before spending money on a mechanic and a history report, here are ten things you can do to pre-inspect a vehicle to ensure you’re not buying someone else’s nightmare.

 If you’re looking to buy a new car, familiarize yourself with the most common car buying mistakes when buying a car from a dealership.